 Donors want to know that their money is actually going towards a good cause, so make it clear to them!

-When donors can see that their contributions are bringing tangible results, they’ll be happy they donated and be more willing to donate again.
+When donors can see that their contributions bring tangible results, they’ll be happy they donated and be more willing to do so again.

 Use "You," Not "I" in the Main Body of Your Donation Thank-You Letter